Dr. Gary W. Williams

 industry including issues related to sheep and lamb markets and the effects

 of concentration in the beef packing industry.
-He recently served as Chair of a
+He served as Chair of a National

-National Academy of Science Committee on the Status and Economic Performance
+Academy of Science Committee on the Status and Economic Performance of the

 Sheep Industry in the United States: Making the Transition from Tradition).